inspec/inspec/docs/dev/plugins.md

       InspecPlugins::ColorDSL::Red
     end

+    test_dsl :red do
+      require 'inspec-dsl-threshold/red'
+      InspecPlugins::ColorDSL::Red
     end

   end
+end
 ```

-This approach may make sense among the three Profile DSLs; however the Resource DSL is quite different, and is unlikely to respond well to such an approach.
+This approach may make sense among the four Profile DSLs; however the Resource DSL is quite different, and is unlikely to respond well to such an approach.